-Current Assets are those assets that a company owns, and can be converted into cash within one year.
+Current Assets are those that a company owns, and can be converted into cash within one year.
 These items are placed in the Current Assets account on the balance sheet.
 The Current Assets account is a line item listed under the Assets sections in the balance sheet.

 All the assets whose values are maintained in the Current Assets accounts are called Current Assets.